Final End to 35 years of Legal Challenges ?

 19 08 05 letter of claim nuisance

 In the summer of 2019 Mr. Miles also resorted to his old practice of making allegations of planning breaches against me.
 As usual these were repeats of old allegations that were decades old , against uses and permissions established for decades with all appropriate express or deemed permissions and consents in place.
-TDC is not obliged to re-investigate old settled issues , or where there was no public harm caused.
+TDC is/was not obliged to re-investigate old settled issues , or where there was no public harm caused.
 In 2013 we had agreed a farm proposal plan with TDC to continue and enhance our commercial uses , rather than residential redevelopment , and planning approvals granted on that basis .

 19 08 01 Mitford Slade opinion

 The strike out application was due to be heard in August 2019 .
 Mr. Miles’s supporting evidence included a copy of his further draft particulars of claim issued a few days before the hearing .
 This was a repeat of the letters of claims made in 2018, the discontinued 2011 nuisance claim, the 2017 discontinued defamation claim and the 2010 defamation letter of claim.
 They were therefore in breach of the terms of the 2013 global settlement – that both parties intended to end the dispute and would not repeat past , settled legal claims.
 It was again based on the expert opinion of Mr. Miles’ chartered surveyor – Mr. Mitford Slade on the same terms raised in his 2009 letter – before the registration of the road or 2013 settlement as if neither had occurred.